virgesmith/neworder/README.md

 ### Requirements
 #### Compulsory
 The framework minimal requirements are that:
 - a timeline and a timestep is defined<sup>*</sup>.
 The timeline can be partitioned, for example for running a 40-year simulation with 1 year timesteps, but outputting results every 5 years.
-These are referred to as "checkpoints", and the end of the timeline is always considered to be a checkpoint.
+The latter are referred to as "checkpoints", and the end of the timeline is always considered to be a checkpoint.
 - python code to be executed at the first timestep, e.g. to load or microsynthesise an initial population, and any data governing the dynamics.
 - python code to evolve to the next timestep, which can (and typically will) involve multiple processes and can be implemented in multiple functions.
 - python code to be executed at each checkpoint, typically writing intermediate results.